|

 Song Wat Bangkok - 10 Things To Do In This Trendy District

-Many artists and creatives have also moved to the area, to help form the local movement “Made in Song Wat”, which you’ll see advertised in numerous stores, murals and museums.
+Many artists and creatives have also moved to the area, to help form the local movement “Made in Song Wat”, which you’ll see advertised in numerous coffee shops, murals and stores like ‘Road of Cinnamon’.

 A former Chinese settlement and one of Bangkok’s oldest neighborhoods, there are so many things to do in Song Wat – it is also a great place to combine with Chinatown and / or Talat Noi.